lervag/apy/README.md

 collection.
 It does not seem to allow editing/adding to a local collection outside of Anki desktop.

+### inka

+[inka](https://github.com/lazy-void/inka) is a CLI utility for adding flashcards from Markdown files to Anki.

+_The Dealbreaker_: This did not exist when apy was created.
+It seems to be close to what I would personally be interested in, but today I find apy solves all (or most) of my requirements.
+Also, `inka` requires the AnkiConnect plugin.

 ## Contributing

 The following is a short and simple guide to getting started with contributing